McVeyMason/depixelate/README.md

 ![Pixelated](Depixelate/generated/Sample%20.png)

 ## How to use
 Simply open the repository up using eclipse or with your favorite code editor.
-All of the .java files are in /Depixelate/src/depixelate.
+All of the .java files are [here](/Depixelate/src/depixelate).